Brief History of Rosa Damascena and its Origins

 The Rise of Rose Production in Bulgaria

-The favorable climate for growing Damask Rose has marked the development of the processing and perfume industries in Bulgaria, which later lead to the international denomination of Bulgaria as the Rose Country.
+The favourable climate for growing Damask Rose has marked the development of the processing and perfume industries in Bulgaria, which later lead to the international denomination of Bulgaria as the Rose Country.

 In the early 20th century, out of 479 farmers, 427 grew Rosa Damascena in addition to the usual crops.
 Seems like everyone wanted to test their entrepreneurial spirit or simply ensure their homes smell like roses throughout the year!